 Multiple medication and fluid lines placed in an infant or child through a complex network of IV sets, syringe pumps, warmers and injection ports lends itself to be in a higher risk for undetected air masses.
 Manual intervention for most syringe pumps on the market increases fatal risks for patients.
 ClearLine IV offers even the most vulnerable patients an automatic, reliable solution that prevents air from entering a pump, syringe pump, hand syringe or IV bag.1 Matthew W. Sowell, J.D., Cari L. Lovelady, M.D., B.G.
 Brogdon, M.D., and Cyril H. Wecht, M.D., J.D.
 Infant Death Due to Air Embolism from Peripheral Venous Infusion.
 J Forensic Sci, January 2007, Vol. 52, No. 1 doi:10.1111/j.1556-4029.2006.00307.x

-Vascular air embolisms are potentially life-threatening events routinely encountered in patient care areas as well as the operating rooms.
+Vascular air embolism is a potentially life-threatening event routinely encountered in patient care areas as well as the operating rooms.
 Left undetected and untreated in the operating room, iatrogenic air embolisms can become lethal.1

 Air, which might not be detected visually, often enters the vasculature through empty IV bags, bag changes and syringe delivering medication.
 IV pumps in use today have “alarms” for air masses larger than 50 mLs.
 They stop fluid flow to the patient until the air is manually removed and the pump reset, which is tedious and time consuming.
 None remove air.
 Current syringe pumps neither detect nor remove air, which increases patient safety risks.